enigmosity/learn-aws/developer-associate/elb+asg.md

 - true IP of client is inserted in the header *X-Forwarded-For*
 - can also get port in *X-Forwarded-Port* and proto in *X-Forwarded-Proto*

+*Only Network Load Balancer provides both static DNS name and static IP.
+While, Application Load Balancer provides a static DNS name but it does NOT provide a static IP.
+The reason being that AWS wants your Elastic Load Balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.*

+*Network Load Balancer has one static IP address per AZ and you can attach an Elastic IP address to it.
+Application Load Balancers and Classic Load Balancers as a static DNS name.*

 ## Network Load Balancer (v2)

 - layer 4: